 As some of you probably are aware, I am quite intentional about the planning of my year.
 I use my quarterlies to review how I’m doing, if I achieve the right things in the right way and how I feel -for example- about my planning of that year.

-Last year I realised I didn’t like my summer set-up.
-I had three shirt holiday breaks, one with my kids, one with my girlfriend and one for hiking (the Peaks of the Balkans).
-I felt I had a really fragmented summer in which I was either on holidays, catching up after my holidays or preparing my colleagues for me going on holidays.
+When reflecting on 2023, I realised I didn’t like my summer set-up.
+I had three short holiday breaks, one with my kids, one with my girlfriend, and one for hiking (the Peaks of the Balkans).
+I felt I had a really fragmented summer in which I was either on holiday, catching up after my holidays or preparing my colleagues for me going on holidays.

 So, for 2024, I structured this in a way that felt better.
-I locked in a holiday with my girlfriend early in the year (South Africa in spring), with kids in summer (London) and that left me with the end of year period for my hike.
-Considering the fact work restarts after summer months in September (suboptimal) and December is full of family holidays, it left me with October and November.
-A last thing to consider was the weather in Drakensbergen, which can be really bad an volatile from December onwards.
+I locked in a holiday with my girlfriend early in the year (South Africa in spring), with kids in summer (London) and that left me with the end-of-year period for my hike.
+Considering the fact that work restarts after the summer months in September (suboptimal) and December is full of family holidays, it left me with October and November.
+A last thing to consider was the weather in Drakensbergen, which can be really bad and volatile from December onwards.
 So eventually I settled on early November.
+I eventually got ill in 2024 and had to re-adjust my plans, but the time window remained the same.